 Journey School offers a sound eco-education where critical and ethical thinking are inherent in the curriculum, where nature and the environment are the larger classroom, where service is a natural extension of educational activities.
-Journey’s public Waldorf-based education is known to foster cross disciplinary learning, high levels of social and emotional intelligence, and creative problem solving, along with global awareness and environmental stewardship in students.
+Journey’s education is known to foster cross disciplinary learning, high levels of social and emotional intelligence, and creative problem solving, along with global awareness and environmental stewardship in students.
 Journey School prepare’s children to become innovative and inspired leaders needed to sustain the world.

 Learn more by reading about:

 - Our Gardens